 While it is not a requirement to be trained in the program, we highly recommend taking a Lindamood-Bell Workshop to prepare you to deliver high quality instruction.
 Our program steps and materials are designed to be used by those who have been trained.
 Proper training will help you get the results you need with your students.
 Gander also carries professional development DVDs for select programs, intended to supplement your training and allow you to review program steps following a workshop.

 Effective instruction starts with accurate and up-to-date assessments.
 This will allow you to differentiate instruction for every student.
 Click here and browse the category in which you are interested.
 Choose the assessment(s) that best match your student's learning profile, including age level and primary area(s) of concern.
 Or contact us for recommendations.

-Our Imagine That! readers, Visualizing and Verbalizing® Workbooks, Visualizing and Verbalizing Stories, and Seeing Stars® Decoding Workbooks have been leveled using the Flesch-Kincaid Grade Level readability test and the Lexile® Framework for Reading.
+Our Imagine That! readers, Visualizing and Verbalizing® Workbooks, Visualizing and Verbalizing Stories, and Seeing Stars® Decoding Workbooks have been leveled using the Flesch-Kincaid Grade Level readability test and other text measuring scales and tests.
 These are commonly used tools for reading materials and use the core measures of word length and sentence length.